Previous Education

 If English is one of multiple languages you use and you don’t feel as confident with English, consider these options.

-Students who feel more comfortable communicating in a language other than English have the opportunity to enroll in English 109 before taking English 110 OR to enroll in a section of English 115.1 or English 115.2 along with English 110.
-English 115.1 provides an extra hour of instruction and conference time each week whereas English 115.2 provides two extra hours of instruction and conference time each week.
+Students who feel more comfortable communicating in a language other than English have the opportunity to enroll in English 109 before taking English 110 OR to enroll in a section of English 115.1 along with English 110.
+English 115.1 provides an extra hour of instruction and conference time each week.
 You are advised to consider enrolling in one of these options if you:

-• have concerns or anxieties about their preparedness to write essays in English
+- have concerns or anxieties about your preparedness to write essays in English

 To help you make this decision, we recommend reviewing these materials from the first assignment in past English 110 sections.
 Keep in mind that the student essays represent strong submissions that were completed in stages over 3 to 4 weeks.
 In English 110, students receive instructor feedback on drafts, which guide them as they revise and develop their essays into final drafts that are then graded.